vladansaracpv/slate/source/includes/_authentication.md

 #Authentication

-First you retrieve a new Bearer token using login/password authentication.
-After that you can use it to access other resources.
+The Product36 platform uses [JSON Web Tokens](https://jwt.io/) for authentication.

+The first step for authentication is to get a Bearer token by using [Authenticate](#authenticate) API.
+The token received in the response should be used to access all other resources.
+In order to use the token please include it in the request headers:

+`Authorization: Bearer <token>`

-The URL examples throughout this documentation use "<token>" as a placeholder.
+The URL examples throughout this documentation use `<token>` as a placeholder.
 For these examples to work, you need to substitute the value with your own access token.
+The token expires after 24 hours.
+Once expired, a new token should be obtained.

 ##Authenticate

 `POST /api/authenticate`

 Access tokens are required to access nearly all endpoints of this API.

 > Body parameter